• Skip to main content

 For individuals already experiencing memory loss, early intervention is the most important factor in slowing progression and potentially avoiding disability.
 Several medications can affect the rate of brain cell death, but these treatments work only on living cells.
 Earlier treatment means more living brain cells and greater benefit.

 For loved ones with advanced Alzheimer’s disease, memory restoration is not possible; however, quality of life can be significantly improved by treating the neuropsychiatric symptoms of advanced dementia.
 Our Medical Director, William A. Van Horn, MD, trained at Emory University and has helped thousands of individuals and families over the past two decades.
-With appropriate care, dignity, comfort, and meaningful relationships can still be preserved.
+Dignity, comfort, and meaningful relationships can still be preserved.

 Footer